cardboard-iguana/cardboard-iguana.com/log/2021-10-02-tryhackme-complete-beginner.md

 Hydra can directly try to brute force passwords on remote machines.

 Kali's rockyou.txt.gz is apparently a list of 14 million passwords dumped during the hack of some service called RockYou that I hadn't previously heard of.
-Apparently RockYou was a social network that allowed direct connection to other social networks (including Facebook and MySpace)...
-And stored all of the relevant passwords (including their own) in the clear!
+Apparently RockYou was a social network that allowed direct connection to other social networks (including Facebook and MySpace)… And stored all of the relevant passwords (including their own) in the clear!

 * [rockyou.txt wordlist](https://github.com/zacheller/rockyou)
 * [RockYou Hack: From Bad To Worse](https://techcrunch.com/2009/12/14/rockyou-hack-security-myspace-facebook-passwords/)